Skip to content

 Overview

-HTML tag methods (eg. #h1, #meta, #div, etc), accepts named arguments as parameter, so it is possible to pass any attributes to an HTML element.
+HTML element methods (eg. #h1, #meta, #div, etc), accepts a NamedTuple as parameter, so it is possible to pass any attributes to an HTML element.

 include Blueprint::HTML